tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 On bundle start you register the configuration.
 On bundle stop you unregister it.
 Inbetween you access it.
 It is a good idea to call getConfiguration(...) after register on bundle start and the pass this instance to your services, etc.

 If the _forServices_ flag is _true_ then this configuration will also be registered in the standard OSGi configuration service.
 Please be warned however that APSConfigService stores its configuration values in properties files, but with rather complex keys.
 For non structured, flat configurations it might make some sense to register it with the standard osgi service also, but in most cases there is no point in doing this.
-I’m not even sure why I have this option!
+I'm not even sure why I have this option!

 _Please note_ that if you are using managed configs (see above) then you never need to call this service API, not even lookup/track the APSConfigService!